-Largemouth bass are numerous in lots of places and they can be caught using a variety of fishing methods.
+Largemouth bass are numerous in lots of places and they can be caught using a variety of fishing methods and catching big bass on topwater is at the top of the list.
 One of the most enjoyable ways is by using a soft hollow body top-water frog.
 These baits often lead to explosive bites as bass come up from below the baits and “blow up” on them.
 Here are some tips anglers can use to get in on this exciting fishing action this season.

 Shallow cover areas are prime “froggin’” locations.
 Wild rice, lily pads, and pencil reeds are among the most productive shallow cover areas for fishing frogs.
 Additionally, anglers will also catch bass on frogs near docks, boat lifts, and a long fallen timber.

 “Froggin’” has become a very popular bass fishing method in recent years, and tackle manufacturers have responded as many now make this popular lure.
 Regardless of the brand chosen, I narrow my color selections to just two patterns.
 I like frogs featuring either a white belly or a dark brown or black belly.
 Shallow bass are looking up as the bait passes overhead and so belly color is the most important color, in my opinion, and it seems like one of those two patterns will produce most days.

 In addition to frog choice, another key to success when fishing a floating hollow body in thick cover is to use the right equipment.
 This style of fishing calls for heavy-action baitcasting rod and reel combinations.
 My preference is the new Cabela’s XML Bass Rod model specifically designed for frog fishing paired with an Arachnid baitcasting reel.
 This combination allows me to make long casts so I can get my bait to a spooky shallow water “largie” and, also has the power to horse a big bass quickly to the boat before it buries itself in the cover.